moinwiki/moin/docs/admin/configure.rst

 =====================

 By default, logging is configured to emit output on `stderr`.
-This will work OK for the builtin server (will just show on the console) or for e.g. Apache2 (will be put into error.log).
+This will work well for the built-in server (it will just show up on the console) or for Apache2 and similar (logging will be put into error.log).

 Logging is very configurable and flexible due to the use of the `logging` module of the Python standard library.